oauth-wg/oauth-selective-disclosure-jwt/main.md

 RELEASE = RELEASE-DOC | SIG(RELEASE-DOC, HOLDER-PRIV-KEY)?
 ```

-Note that the signature over `RELEASE-DOC` is optional and required if, and only
-if, holder binding is desired.
+Note that the signature over `RELEASE-DOC` is optional and required only if holder binding is desired.

 `SALTS` is usually a simple object with claim names mapped to values and salts: